Nikita0000000/cloud-capstone/README.md

 # Cloud Capstone Project

 This project is a serverless, using AWS Lambda and Serverless framework.
-Search for all comments starting with the `BLOG:` in the code to find the placeholders that you need to implement.
+THe project allows us to post `BLOG:` Title, Summary and an image.
+There also incude a check box to validate if you bare done with the blog and a gain the date the blog was created is available.

 # Functionality of the application